anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-  In case additional trust anchors (besides the pinned-domain-cert) need to be conveyed to the pledge, this SHOULD be done in the `caPubs` field of the certificate response message rather than in a CA Certs Response.
+  In case additional trust anchors (besides the pinned-domain-cert) need to be conveyed to the pledge, this SHOULD be done in the `caPubs` field of the certification response rather than in a CA Certs Response.

 * Certificate Confirm (7) and PKI/Registrar Confirm (8):<br>